shivamconan/AutomationFramework/README.md

 * ### Screen Class

-	Each Screen Class will have static fields to store both android & ios locators of CubiiMobileBy type.
+	Each Screen Class will have static fields to store both android & ios locators of ProjectMobileBy type.

 * ### Test Step Class